lorcan2440/lorcan2440.github.io/content/home/7_courses_taken.md

 ---
-# An instance of the Accomplishments widget.
+# An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: accomplishments
+widget: blank

 # This file represents a page section.
 headless: true